Aymen-Attar/Commune-de-msaken/README.md

 This will start the development server and open the app in your browser.

 ## Example
+Here is a demonstration of how the site works:

 ## Contributing
 Feel free to fork this repository and submit issues or pull requests to contribute.